BBC General Forces Programme: Programming

-The General Forces Programme maintained the previous broadcasting hours of the Forces Programme on air each day from 6.30am until 11.00pm.
+The General Forces Programme maintained the previous broadcasting hours of the Forces Programme on air each day from 6.30 am until 11.00 pm.

 Closure

 After Victory in Europe Day, the British longwave frequencies of the General Forces Programme became the BBC Light Programme on 29 July 1945.
 The service continued broadcasting by shortwave to areas that were still seeing fighting, and after Victory over Japan Day to occupying forces in each former occupied and enemy country.

 As Britain began to disengage from each fighting area and civilian rule was finally restored and the soldiers demobbed, the reason for the existence of the General Forces Programme faded.
 In each area, it was slowly replaced by the Overseas Service until its complete closure on 31 December 1946.